MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -DisableBlockAtFirstSeen

-Indicates whether to enable block at first seen.
+Specifies whether to enable block at first seen.
 Valid values are:

 - $true: Windows Defender disables block at first seen.
 - $false: Windows Defender enables block at first seen.
 This is the default value.